thinkingserious/sikuli/README.md

-# Desktop Automation with Sikuli
+# Desktop Automation with Sikuli and Python

 ## Quickstart